-We hope that you will encourage students to stay in school during the school day as to not negatively impact their instructional time.
-If and when students choose to participate in protests, we also encourage you to talk to your student about how to do so safely.
-Because events like these are not school sponsored, students are not supervised by our staff.
-While we have been proud of how responsibly and safely our students have participated in events throughout the community, we also think it is important for you to talk with your student about both their rights and responsibilities as part of a protest if they choose to participate, as well as the consequences of a possible arrest.
+Second, we would encourage you to talk to your child about staying safe if they do participate in protests at any time.
+While we have been proud of how responsibly and safely our students have participated in events throughout the community, we also think it is important for you to talk with your child about both their rights and responsibilities as part of a protest if they choose to participate, as well as the consequences of a possible arrest.
 You can find more resources to have that conversation with your student on our website.